 Unmarried fathers do not automatically get parental rights.
 Instead, you must either:

-- Sign and file an Affidavit of Parenthood with state;
+- Sign and file an Affidavit of Parenthood with the state;

 - Marry your partner after the child’s birth and acknowledge your paternity (either orally or in writing);